Skip to main content

 It collects sports data, market data, odds, results, props, news-like signals, and other shared facts.
 It does the heavy work before the user asks a question.

-DynamoDB is the memory room.
+The database is the memory room.

 It stores the facts Kam has already approved, normalized, cached, and made ready to use.

-The API is the coach.
+The API is the coordinator.

 It looks at the user request, finds the right skill, loads the right memory, checks what tools are allowed, and prepares the answer path.